10 Ways to Celebrate Old Fashioned Christmas in Dahlonega GA

 With many of the best Downtown Dahlonega restaurants just a few blocks away, this is a great way to spend a day.

-READ MORE: The Best North Georgia Christmas Events for 2022
+READ MORE: The Best North Georgia Christmas Events

 Santa Claus at the Dahlonega Christmas Parade